The International Youth Arts Festival is 10 days of creative and performing arts events which…

 1.Take a trip on the river

 This stretch of the Thames is used all year round by local rowing clubs and from March to October, the passenger boats begin their summer schedule of leisurely journeys from Kingston to Hampton Court and Richmond.
-A round trip to Hampton Court will take 70 minutes ( a great way to avoid the inevitable traffic jams for the Hampton Court Flower Show in Early July).
+A round trip to Hampton Court will take 70 minutes ( a great way to avoid the inevitable traffic jams for the Hampton Court Palace Garden Festival (usually in July).
 For a quicker trip back, Hampton Court rail station is a hop away from the river opposite the Palace.
 Kingston to Richmond by boat is a longer trip, taking an hour each way.
 See turks.co.uk and Parr Boat Hire for times.
 You can hire electric boats at Kingston Bridge goboat.com.

 2. Do the Historic Kingston Walk

 Find out more about the history of this ancient town and its famous residents.
 The walks start 11am every Sunday from March to November and the first Sunday of December to February.
 Meet at the Market House, below the statue of the Golden Queen map.
 No need to book – just turn up and the tours are Free!
 See kingstontourguides.org.uk for more details.